Kobby6-lang/Dino-Game/README.md

 If it's you first time creating a textmeshpro then you get a popup saying import tmp essentials click on and wait for a bit and close it down afterwards.

-Then right click on canvas to add a child to it named game over or something else and click on textmeshpro text add in your font on the right hand side where it says font asset.
+Then right click on canvas to add a child to it name it game over or something else and click on textmeshpro text add in your font on the right hand side where it says font asset.

 Go to the canvas right click again and click on button textmeshpro.

-Drag your gameover button to the source image on buttom tmp and set to native size and delete the text child underneath.
+Drag your gameover button sprit to the source image on buttom tmp and set to native size and delete the text child underneath.

 You then adjust you font and button to your preferences on the right hand side.

 Go to button scroll down until you see On click and click the + button.

-Add in GameManager game object on the heirarchy if you add in the script game object it won't work.
+Add in GameManager game object on the heirarchy if you add in the game manager script it won't work.

 Then click on no functions and go to GameManager and find **new game** you might not find it because it set to private so go back to the code change it to public.